-With so many new software quality processes released in the last few years, how can you know if implementing Continuous Improvement and Continuous Delivery is worth it for your apps?
+With so many new software quality processes released in the last few years, how can you know if implementing Continuous Integration and Continuous Delivery is worth it for your apps?

 Lewis Cianci looks at some of the use cases, and some of the reasons why it might be worth your time.